vihara-ambegoda/3D_Power_Monitor/README.md

-# 3D_Power_Monitor
-A 3D Smart Power Monitor

-# 🚀 My 3D Power Monitor Project
+# My 3D Power Monitor Project

-This is a 3D design of a Smart Power Monitor I created using **Onshape**.
+This is a 3D Smart Power Monitor design I created using **Onshape**.
-This was completed as a part of my university module assignment.
+It was completed as part of a university module assignment.

 ---